 It’s a multi-frequency metal detector with options for 4KHz, 8kHz, 12kHz and 18kHz, along with a plus/minus shift.
 This means it’s suitable for a wide range of applications, including relic, coin and even beach hunting (although the control unit is not submersible).

 The DEUS is also an option for gold prospecting – especially when using the GOLD FIELD program (see below).

 As you would expect from a high-end multi-frequency detector, it has a range of settings and features.
 These include sensitivity, audio response, reactivity, iron level, discrimination and audio response.
 There’s also a notch option for defining detection ranges.

 The reactivity of the DEUS is one of its biggest selling points.
 The recovery speed is outstanding, which allows you to locate multiple objects rather than just a single signal.
 XP even recommends re-hunting your previous locations with the DEUS, as the excellent reactivity may allow you to find objects that were partially masked to other detectors.

 There are also four ground balance modes depending on the environment: Pumping, Tracking, Manual and Beach.

-While there are plenty of options to tweak depending on the soil, XP has also included several factory programs.
+While there are plenty of options to tweak depending on the soil and ground conditions, XP has also included several factory search modes.
 Some examples include: